Who is a whistleblower?

 An evocation of the era of the 1912 Lloyd-La Follette Act, the historical baseline for whistleblower protection in the United States.

 The first whistleblower act was signed in the United States on 24 August 1912.
 Known as the "Lloyd-La Follette Act", it covered only federal employees.
-It gave them the right to speak directly to members of Congress without going through their agency.
+It let them speak straight to members of Congress.
+They did not have to go through their agency.

-Between 1972 and 1990, the US passed a string of laws extending those rights outside government.
-Most of them were tied to green laws.
-Employees who reported air, water or soil pollution at their employers' sites got protection against retaliation.
+Between 1972 and 1990, the US passed a string of laws that extended those rights outside government.
+Most were tied to green laws.
+Workers who reported air, water or soil pollution at their employer's sites got protection against payback.
 The idea began to spread from the public sector into private industry.

 In July 1998, the UK government passed the Public Interest Disclosure Act (PIDA).
-It protected employees who reported wrongdoing in good faith, and made it illegal to fire them for it.
+It protected employees who reported wrongdoing in good faith.
+It also made it illegal to fire them for it.
 PIDA became the template that several Commonwealth and European countries copied over the next decade.

 In July 2002, the US Congress passed the Sarbanes-Oxley Act, a direct reply to the Enron and WorldCom scandals.
-SOX targeted financial fraud and corporate governance failures.
-One of its lesser-known parts extended whistleblower protection to employees of publicly traded companies.
+SOX targeted financial fraud and weak corporate governance.
+One lesser-known part extended cover to whistleblowers at public companies.
 It also told audit committees to set up private reporting channels.

-In October 2019, the European Union adopted the Directive on the protection of persons who report breaches of Union law.
+In October 2019, the European Union adopted a new Directive.
+It protects people who report breaches of Union law.
 It was the first cross-border framework of its kind.
 It told all 27 Member States to put national whistleblower laws on the books.

 Whistleblower laws today

 The EU directive set a deadline of 17 December 2021.
 Most Member States missed it.
 Only three countries had a national law in place by then.
 The Commission took legal action against 24 countries.
-By July 2024, the Commission published its first progress report.
+By July 2024, it published its first progress report.
 All 27 Member States had finally written the directive's main rules into law.
-But Brussels flagged compliance problems in roughly half of them.
-The gaps were mainly around the scope of protection, the meaning of retaliation, and exemption rules.
+But Brussels flagged compliance problems in about half of them.
+The gaps were mainly the scope of protection, the meaning of retaliation, and exemption rules.
 The next review is due in 2026.

 Poland was one of the slowest to act.
 The Polish Sejm finally passed the Whistleblower Protection Act on 14 June 2024.
 It took effect on 25 September 2024, almost three years after the EU deadline.
-The law requires every public or private company with at least 50 employees to set up an internal reporting channel.
+The law covers every public or private company with at least 50 employees.
+Each one has to set up an internal reporting channel.
 Financial-sector firms have to do so whatever their size.
-Retaliation is banned, and in such disputes the burden of proof shifts onto the employer.
+Payback is banned.
+In such disputes, the burden of proof shifts onto the employer.

 On the other side of the Atlantic sits the SEC programme.
 It has become the largest reward scheme for whistleblowers in the world.
 Since 2012 it has paid out more than $2 billion to 444 people.
 The peak years were around fiscal 2023 and 2024.
-Fiscal 2025 saw a sharp drop to roughly $60 million across 48 awards, the lowest annual total in five years.
+Fiscal 2025 saw a sharp drop to about $60 million across 48 awards.
+That was the lowest annual total in five years.
 Whether that's a one-off or the start of a longer slowdown isn't clear yet.
 A couple more annual reports will tell.

 Every EU organisation with at least 50 employees now has to operate a dedicated, independently run internal reporting channel.

-Retaliation is what these laws are meant to deter.
-The data shows why that still matters.
-NAVEX's 2025 figures showed retaliation reports rising in both number and median severity year-on-year.
-The average time to close a retaliation case crept up from 32 days to 35 days.
-The flip side of more reporting is that the people doing the reporting still face real career risk.
+Payback is what these laws are meant to deter.
+It remains the sharp edge of the problem.
+The flip side of more reporting is that the people who report still face real career risk.
 These protections only work if courts and regulators choose to enforce them.
 They include the reverse burden of proof, automatic interim measures and anti-gag clauses.

 None of that erases the personal cost.
 Speaking up still risks careers, friendships, and in rare and terrible cases like John Barnett's, a great deal more.
 The case for protection is the same as it always was.
 A society that wants honest companies and honest public bodies has to make sure of one thing.
 The people inside them must be able to tell the truth without paying for it.
 That is the work the EU directive started and the Polish act extended.
 The next decade of enforcement will either lock it in or let it slip.